 So we are close to Songkran 2021.
 Considering that we are in the worst situation regarding newly reported cases of Covid since the pandemic started here in Chiang Mai.

-Still, we have the best air (summer storms yesterday), the feeling is indeed a bit mixed.
-There is a humble and low key atmosphere around town.
-With the clear blue skies, blooming Golden Showers and empty streets it is hard not to go for some photo shooting in downtown.
-Walking Chiang Mai.
-Especially focusing on the area close to Chang Puak and the moat.
+Still, we have the best air (summer storms yesterday), the feeling is mixed.
+There is a humble and quiet atmosphere around town.
+With the clear blue skies, blooming Golden Showers and empty streets, it is hard not to go for some photo shooting downtown and walk Chiang Mai and especially focus on the area close to Chang Puak and the moat.

-We have been told only to do digital water fights this year so I am looking forward to seeing some temples and experiencing the traditional aspects of Thai New Year without getting soaking wet.
+We have been told only to do digital water fights this year, so I am looking forward to seeing some temples and experiencing the traditional aspects of Thai New Year without getting soaking wet.

 I just realised what a lovely corner of the city this is.
 The moat and this northern corner along Sri Poom Road easily deserves a few hours of your time.
 And it has been quite some time since I walked through these parts.

 So, starting from the old city wall, originally built 700 years ago(but restored in modern times) and the Northern Gate of the White Elephant.
-The Chang Puak gate was where royals entered to old town, the inner city.
+The Chang Puak gate was where royals entered the old town, the inner city.

-Enjoying flowering Ratchapreuk trees I took some time to check out two temples that I previously mostly just walked past.
+Enjoying flowering Ratchapreuk trees, I took some time to check out two temples that I previously mostly just walked past.

 Opening hours from 07.00 to 17.00.

-Just a bit further up the road you have a more spectacular temple.
+Just a bit further up the road, you have a more spectacular temple.

-If you get hungry in this area you have one of the best places for Khao Soi here.
+If you get hungry in this area, you have one of the best places for Khao Soi here.
 The typical Northern style curry, noodle soup.
 One recommendation is Khao Soi Khun Yai.
-If you fancy something more gourmet try Ban Landai that is is on the Michelin Guide list in Chiang Mai.
+If you fancy something more gourmet, try Ban Landai, which is on the Michelin Guide list in Chiang Mai.